WorldTune

 The app keeps the station browser visible as the main surface and moves the deeper playback experience into a dedicated bottom panel.
 That makes it easier to keep exploring while still having quick access to the current station, metadata, artwork, favorites, and lyrics.

-Worldtune Android app station browser with search and filter controls
+WorldTune app station browser with search, country filters, and playback controls

-Worldtune Android app now playing view with artwork and expanded lyrics
+WorldTune app now playing screen with album artwork and expanded song information

 The Android app is available now, with the web player available for quick browser listening whenever installation is not convenient.